Admin Dashboard Redesign

 3 months (2021)

 Internal feedback signaled that the admin dashboard needed work.
 It was convoluted and outdated — both functionally and aesthetically.
-Onboarding new users took unnecessarily long and it was done internally, by our development team.
+Onboarding new users took unnecessarily long and it was done by our development team.

-I began thinking about user flows and iterating on these with engineers.
+The design team started thinking about user flows and iterating on these with engineers.
 As we gained a shared understanding of the problem, we moved into wireframes.
 We revisited these occasionally as edge cases cropped up that needed additional thinking.

 The redesigned experience is divided into three main sections: admin onboarding, bulk import, and the dashboard.
 The admin onboarding process guides new users through the setup process and helps them get familiar with the system.
 The bulk import feature allows users to easily upload their agent roster, saving time and effort.
 The dashboard provides a comprehensive overview of all the key data and features, making it easy for users to access and manage their account.
 Together, these three segments provide a streamlined and intuitive experience that helps users get up and running quickly and efficiently.